ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 ship something subtly broken because two of those places have to agree and nothing checks that they do.

 That experience is the point.
-Lectures will shortly give you the vocabulary for what you're about to feel, and in D2 you'll do a comparable job with an actual procedure — and be asked what the procedure bought you.
+Lectures will give you the vocabulary for what you feel, and in D2 you'll do a comparable job with an actual procedure — and be asked what the procedure bought you.
 Neither conversation works if you haven't done this part first, unaided.

 So: don't optimize.
 Don't try to guess the "right" design.
 Make it work, write down honestly what it cost you, and keep your notes.